|

 Step Two, Deposit and Contract

-Once you have made your selection, a $500 deposit secures you a slot in my schedule.
+Once you have made your selection, a $1000 deposit secures you a slot in my schedule.
 Upon receipt of your deposit, I will send you a formal “Gun Building Contract” that guarantees your satisfaction with the piece when you receive it.

-Step Four: Balance of Bill
+Step Three: Balance of Bill

 When your gun is completed, the balance of my labor, parts, and shipping fees are due.
 After I receive the full balance, I ship and insure your gun.

-Total prices for pieces made from blank stocks range from $2500 to $5000, pieces made from kits are somewhat less. |
+Total prices for pieces made from blank stocks range from $2500 to $5000, pieces made from kits are somewhat less.